“Goodbye, Kai Tak, and thank you.”

 Chapman recalls watching flights landing at Kai Tak during those “demanding flying conditions.”

-"Being at the Kai Tak car park watching airplanes land in heavy rain could be very worrying," he said.
-"The pilots could not see the runway, and landing over Kowloon, you had to be visual with the runway.
+“Being at the Kai Tak car park watching airplanes land in heavy rain could be very worrying,” he says.
+“The pilots could not see the runway, and landing over Kowloon, you had to be visual with the runway.

 “Some (pilots) seemed to wait a little longer than others before they aborted the landing and went around for another go.
 Some would appear out of the low clouds on the approach path, then power up and vanish back into the clouds.”